Mahdis-Ahmadi/Readora/README.md

 # Readora Bookshop Recommendation System

-A Data Science project that implements a Book Recommendation System using Collaborative Filtering (ALS/NMF) and provides an interactive web application using Streamlit.
+A Data Science project that implements a Book Recommendation System using Collaborative Filtering (ALS/NMF) and provides an interactive web application using Streamlit (here's the link to the app: https://readora-recommendation-system.streamlit.app/).

 ## Project Overview